-Julia Tamai is entering her fifth season as an assistant coach under Brie Galicinao and is starting her first year as UCSB’s first assistant.
+Julia Tamai is entering her sixth season as an assistant coach under Brie Galicinao and is starting her first year as UCSB’s first assistant.
 She will be in charge of the team’s defense and will primarily work with the infielders.

 In 2009, Tamai returned to UCSB to reclaim her role as the team’s second assistant coach and primarily worked with the outfield.
 She has been with the Gauchos ever since and has helped guide outfielders Allison Taylor, Jessica Soria, and Kristen Clark to numerous postseason accolades.
 Taylor was named Second Team All-Big West (2011) and earned an all-conference honorable mention in 2012, while Soria was selected to the all-conference first team (2012) and second team (2013) in her two seasons at UCSB.
 In completing the most prolific season ever by a Gaucho freshman, Clark was not only named First Team All-Big West and the league’s freshman field player of the year, but she also voted Third Team All-Pacific Region and was a finalist for NFCA Freshman of the Year award.